jkmnt/falcon-url/README.md

 # ValueError: type annotation mismatch for parameter foo (<class 'str'> vs <class 'int'>)
 ```

-Router will check if responders arguments and route parameters match.
+The router will check if the method arguments and route parameters match.
 It checks the names and types, so please type-annotate your arguments.
 All route-related arguments should be keyword-only.

-## Typechecking and IDE autocomplete
+## Typechecking and code editor autocomplete

-There is no way to obtain signature of responder from the resource class.
+There is no way to obtain the responder's signature from the resource class.
 But you could specify it manually.
 Your IDE will start to suggest parameters in a magical way.

-Also you may specialize the request and response type for more type-safety.
+Also you may specialize the request and response type for more type safety.

 ```python